Arthur-byte-code/pythonRPA-Form-Filler/README.md

 3. Presses the Windows key to open the Start menu.
 4. Types "microsoft edge" into the search bar and presses Enter to open Microsoft Edge.
 5. Waits for 5 seconds to ensure the browser has opened.
-6. Defines a variable `link` containing a file path to a local HTML file.
+6. Defines a variable `link` containing a file path to a local HTML file.(its necessary to be your own file path)
 7. Enters the link into the browser's address bar and presses Enter.
 8. Waits for 8 seconds for the page to load.
 9. Imports the `pandas` library for reading CSV files.